yehia67/documentation/iota-js/0.1/introduction/overview.md

 # JavaScript client library

-**The JavaScript client library allows you to use any of the supported packages to write applications that act as a client or a server to interact with the Tangle.**
+**The JavaScript client library allows you to use any of the supported packages to write applications that interact with the Tangle.**

 -------------------------
 ![Core](../images/core.png)